bxio/Sublime-Text-Settings/README.md

 More to come.

 ## Custom Icons
-I found some lovely replacement icons from [gpopper](http://gpopper.deviantart.com/art/Sublime-Text-Replacement-372504046) Place these under `Sublime Text.app/Resources` to see them take effect.
+I found some lovely replacement icons from [gpopper](http://gpopper.deviantart.com/art/Sublime-Text-Replacement-372504046).
+Place these under `Sublime Text.app/Resources` to see them take effect.
 Every time you update Sublime Text, you'll have to reimport the icons.

-Don't forget to rename the icon you want to `Sublime Text.icns`!
+Don't forget to rename the icon you want to take the place of the ugly default icon to `Sublime Text.icns`!